suhock/php-dependency-injection/README.md

 call throws a `ContainerDisposedException`.
 Disposing a container or scope more than once has no effect.

-#### Opting out of disposal
+### Opting out of disposal

-> [!CAUTION]
-> By default the built container disposes every disposable instance it holds,
-> including concrete instances you explicitly supply.
-When an instance's
-> disposal is managed by something outside the container or if you intend to
-> dispose it yourself, pass `shouldDispose: false`:
+By default the built container disposes every disposable instance it holds, including concrete instances you explicitly supply.
+When an instance's disposal is managed by something outside the container or if you intend to dispose it yourself, pass `shouldDispose: false`:

 ```php
 // The pool is closed elsewhere; the container must not dispose it.